-Are you passionate about developing educational opportunities for future generations?
-Would you like to support teachers and other professionals to improve educational opportunities for children and young people in school, college, training provider or independent provider settings?
+Have you worked in learning support for a period of time?
+Are you passionate about your role in developing educational opportunities for future generations?
+Are you now supporting teachers and other professionals, perhaps delivering some planned lessons?
+Would you like to develop your skills and knowledge further and be recognised for the hard work you already do?
 Do you wish to enhance your expertise in supporting learning and gain a professional qualification?
 Then this is the course for you.

-The Level 4 Certificate for Higher Level Teaching Assistants is aimed at teaching assistants who wish to progress to HLTA status.
+The Level 4 Certificate for Higher Level Teaching Assistants is aimed at teaching assistants who wish to progress to a HLTA role.

-Completing a qualification with us gives you a Level 4 qualification, exclusive access to high-quality course resources, library and career development services, as well as a busy Student Union with all the benefits and discounts that come with membership.
-We have good links with local schools and provide you with a progression event so you can plan your next steps in your career.
+Completing this course with us gives you a Level 4 qualification, exclusive access to high-quality course resources, library and career development services, as well as a busy Student Union with all the benefits and discounts that come with membership.

-A course completed with Derby College sets you a cut above the rest.
-Our reputation for developing excellent teaching assistants is very good, and our pass rate is over 90% consistently.
+A course completed with Derby College Group sets you a cut above the rest.
+Our reputation for developing excellent teaching assistants is very good, and our pass rate is 100% consistently.

 What are the benefits?